rafaelsf80/spanner-java-client/README.md

 ## Authentication

-Below is a code snippet to make authentication using Default Credentials:
+Below is a code snippet to make authentication using **Default Credentials**:

 ```java
 	GoogleCredentials.getApplicationDefault();